tirinox/xchainpy/packages/xchainpy_midgard/docs/DefaultApi.md

 Saver Details

 Returns an array of statistics for all the savers associated with a given member address.
-Query can also be multiple addresses should be seperated by comma (',')
+Query can also be multiple addresses should be separated by comma (',')

 ### Example
 ```python